Michaela Barnett is not fighting for corporate interests, the political establishment, or personal gain.

 After a year serving as an AmeriCorps member, Michaela wanted more tools in her tool belt to solve society's biggest issues.

-While doing her PhD research on problems with our waste system, Michaela decided she would help solve them - not just study them.
+While doing her PhD in Civil Engineering and researching problems with our waste system, Michaela decided she would help solve them - not just study them.

 She launched her small business, KnoxFill, while she was a full-time graduate student.
 KnoxFill, a refillery focused on sustainability, community, and uplifting other small businesses, quickly became a Knoxville staple serving thousands of East Tennesseans.